 The Care Act 2014

-The Care Act 2014 strengthens the rights of people with learning disabilities / autism and their family carers.
-It promotes fairer, more personalised care – and shifts the focus of local authorities from providing services for specific groups, to supporting individuals to achieve the outcomes that matter to them.
+The Care Act 2014 strengthens the rights of people with learning disabilities or autism and their family carers.
+It promotes fairer, more personalised care.
+It also shifts the focus from providing services for specific groups, to supporting individuals to achieve the outcomes that matter to them.

 Contact the Family Carer Support Service

-Our Family Carer Support Service is for family carers of people with a learning disability and/or autism.
-We’re available to talk Monday to Thursday 9am to 4pm, but if you call outside of these hours, please leave a voicemail and we will return your call within seven working days.
+Our Family Carer Support Service is for family carers of learning disabled or autistic people.
+We’re available to talk Monday to Thursday 9am to 4pm.
+If you call outside of these hours, please leave a voicemail and we will return your call within seven working days.
 Our freephone number is 0808 801 0448.

 Email: familycarersupport@hft.org.uk